-Rezoning 437 Bridgenorth Rd to 'Rural Living' will result in the loss of 19.4ha of Class 5 and Class 6 from the agricultural estate.
-On the title there is an existing dwelling, two small dams (unknown capacity), 11.6ha of native vegetation and 6ha of pasture that is currently predominantly utilised for horse grazing.
-The land currently displays 'lifestyle' characteristics similar to adjacent and nearby 'Rural Living' zoned titles.
-The majority of adjacently zoned 'Rural Resource' titles also display similar characteristics as the subject title.
-Rezoning this title to facilitate a future 2 lot subdivision is unlikely to place any further constraints on adjacent land than already occurs.
+Rezoning 40768 Tasman Hwy to 'Rural Living' will result in the loss of 24.6ha of Class 4 land (10.1ha), Class 5 land (8ha), Class 5+6 (5.1ha) and Class 6 land (1.4ha) from the agricultural estate.
+On the title there are two existing dwellings, one small dam (unknown capacity), and approximately 23ha of pasture that is currently predominantly utilised for horse grazing.
+The land currently displays 'hobby scale' characteristics similar to adjacent and nearby 'Rural Living' zoned titles.
+Land with these sorts of characteristics is best farmed in conjunction with other land.
+However, in this instance there is limited opportunities due to the existing surrounding constraints for the title to be farmed in conjunction with other land.
+The loss of this land to the wider agricultural estate is considered to be minimal.
+Rezoning this title to facilitate a future subdivision is unlikely to place any further constraints on adjacent land than already occurs.

-It is feasible to achieve appropriate separation distances between any future new dwellings and existing and potential primary industry use in the vicinity to minimise the risk of constraining agricultural use.
+It would be feasible to achieve appropriate separation distances between any future new dwellings and existing and potential primary industry use in the vicinity to minimise the risk of constraining agricultural use.